nihancj/plugin-switcher.nvim/README.md

-# LazyPluginSwitcher
+# PluginSwitcher
-Manage your "lazy" plugins.
+Switch between your plugins

 ## ⚙️ Functionality
 - This plugin will let you group your plugins into different profiles and load them according to your needs.<br/>